OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 ![Setting the focus to an element](images/element-in-focus-ss.png)

-To explicitly select an element on a screen, perform the following steps:
+To explicitly select an element on a screen, do the following steps:

 1. On the **Interface** tab, select the screen that contains the widget you want to highlight and open it.
 1. On the screen **Properties**, go to **Events**, and select the **OnReady** action from the drop-down menu.
 The **OnReady** action logic opens.